vladp/CppOrm/README.txt

-*  Most important machinery that I developed is the reflection mechanism for C++ That's why all the above functionality is possible -- because I can introspect a class instance at runtime mand find all field names, their database field name equivalent, database type, cpp type for every field, and many other things.
+*  Most important machinery that I developed is the reflection mechanism for C++ That's why all the above functionality is possible -- because I can introspect a class instance at runtime and find all field names, their database field name equivalent, database type, cpp type for every field, and many other things.